rnb3ds/httpc/docs/file-download.md

 ### Using Client Instance

-For reusable clients, create a client instance:
+For reusable clients or when making multiple requests, create a client instance:

 ```go
 client, err := httpc.New()